-- 7. A patient comments, "I never know the answers" and "My opinion doesn't count."
-Using Erikson's theory, a nurse would assess that the patient had difficulty resolving which psychosocial crisis?
+- 7. A patient comments, "I never know the right answer" and "My opinion is not important."
+Using Erikson's theory, which psychosocial crisis did the patient have difficulty resolving?

 - a.
-Initiative versus guilt
+Initiative versus Guilt

 - b.
-Trust versus mistrust
+Trust versus Mistrust

 - c.
-Autonomy versus shame and doubt
+Autonomy versus Shame and Doubt

 - d.
-Generativity versus self-absorption
+Generativity versus Self-Absorption

-These statements show severe self-doubt, indicating that the crisis of gaining control over the environment was not successfully met.
-Unsuccessful resolution of the crisis of initiative versus guilt would result in feelings of guilt.
-Unsuccessful resolution of the crisis of trust versus mistrust results in poor interpersonal relationships and suspicion of others.
-Unsuccessful resolution of the crisis of generativity versus self-absorption results in self-absorption that limits the ability to grow as a person.
+These statements show severe self-doubt, indicating that the crisis of gaining control over the environment is not being successfully met.
+Unsuccessful resolution of the crisis of Initiative versus Guilt results in feelings of guilt.
+Unsuccessful resolution of the crisis of Trust versus Mistrust results in poor interpersonal relationships and suspicion of others.
+Unsuccessful resolution of the crisis of Generativity versus Self-Absorption results in self-absorption that limits the ability to grow as a person.